AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/using-notifications/notifications-goals.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: because there are conditions for who sees this, I added this from the How To articles/ template although this is not a How To.
 But I like the format, so I thought keeping it consistent might help users.
 We may decide to update this when we have access and prereq for overview-type articles)</p>
 -->

-+++ Expanda para visualizar os requisitos de acesso para a funcionalidade neste artigo.
++++ Expanda para visualizar os requisitos de acesso da funcionalidade neste artigo.

 <table style="table-layout:auto">
  <col>